 At The Experiment, we understand that intercultural connections between young people are now more important than ever.
-The world is ready to recover and rise to new challenges, and The Experiment is committed to working together across cultures.
+We invite you to join us in working together across cultures to rise to new challenges.

 The Experiment Abroad Eligibility Requirements